-The Goodness of Mangos:
+The Goodness of Mangos for Baby:

 Mangos are loaded with Vitamin A and contain a higher level of carotenoids than almost any other fruit.
 These carotenoids are said to reduce the risk of cancer as well as heart disease.
 Carotenoids are also thought to be successful in warding off the common cold.